djds23/github-notif-helper/README.md

 3. Check the Developer mode box at the top right of this tab
 4. Drag and drop the directory containing the repo onto the extensions window

+TODO:
+1. allow extension to work on more than just `github.com/notifications`
+2. allow one to make notes for themselves on notifications / issues

 [Credit for the icon goes to Designmodo](https://www.iconfinder.com/icons/103184/check_checkmark_ok_yes_icon)